-Click to hear a snippet of the backing track
+Click to hear a snippet of the backing track used in this lesson

 There is a backing track for this lesson that you can listen to an extract from if you like in order to give you an idea of te feel of the whole thing?